... make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19

 As a devout Jew, Sha'ul would have been used to immersing himself on various occasions and this could have been a natural thing to do.

-However, it is clear that Saul/Paul affirmed the practice of converts "being baptised" during his ministry because he said,
+However, it is clear that Saul/Paul affirmed the practice of converts "being baptised" during his ministry (he said in 1Corinthians 1:16,

 I tend to think Saul might have immersed himself, but as he codified the New Covenant for Gentile believers, he encouraged the practice of immersion administered by a minister of the Gospel as part of fellowship worship.
 This would accord better with Jesus' commands.
 Believer's Baptism is always a time of great worship and encouragement in the life of the fellowship; so self immersion would appear to be incompatible with becoming part of Messiah's body.